My future son-in law- Philipp made this sweet warm wine for us one Christmas. It is now my favorite holiday beverage.

 Hunky Hubbie and I are particularly blessed in that all three of our daughter’s have wondeful young men in their lives.
 Last year we gained a new son-in-law we adore.
-Our youngest daughter has a wonderful young man in her life named Philipp who hails from Frankfurt, Germany.
+Our youngest daughter’s fiancé hails from Frankfurt, Germany.
 Due to Covid, he was not able to travel home so we had Philipp all to ourselves for the holidays.

 Philipp is an excellent young chef and created a memorable dinner for us one evening- an authentic German Market Christmas meal- sausages in homemade rolls, apple mousse served over potato pancakes, sweet roasted almonds, gingerbread hearts with messages of love piped in white icing and my favorite- Glühwein- a sweet spiced wine filled with cloves, cinnmon, honey and citrus.